wspeirs/dial/README.md

 # dial
-Dail would be the result if Python, Java, and Rust had a baby
+Dial would be the result if Python, Java, and Rust had a baby.